BP0324006/BP0324006/README.md

 <img width="545" height="215" alt="image" src="https://github.com/user-attachments/assets/531df997-c9c8-47d5-8288-02a2735b5296" />
 Secondary accuracy test.
 ## Results
 The results from the logistical regression show that there is a low accuracy rate, 50%, and therefore showing a link between a promotion or sales event and an item being returned is slim.
+This is encouraging as it shows that items are not regularly returned because of promotions or sales events encouraging customers to purchase items.
+Further analysis should be carried out to see if there is a pattern within the data to show why items are returned but providing more sales events during the year or christmas period would not encourage a high percentage of returns to occur.
+If the analysis was broken down to category of goods, there could be a pattern showing, for example, a higher rate of clothing returns (for example, the recipient of the gift requiring a differing size).